TheThingsNetwork/lorawan-stack/doc/content/guides/getting-started/console/_index.md

 ### Activation by personalization (ABP device)

 After filling the fields in the "General Settings" section, scroll to the lower part of the device registration page and make sure that "Activation By Personalization (ABP)" is selected.
 Fill the Device Address, the FNwkSIntKey (NwkSKey in LoRaWAN versions before 1.1) and the AppSKey.
 The other key fields are only needed for LoRaWAN version 1.1 or later.
-All other fields on the page are optional.
+All other fields on the page are either optional or generated automatically for you when left blank.
 Press **Create Device** to create the device.

 {{< figure src="device-creation-abp.png" alt="Creating an ABP device" >}}